 There can be no inalienable right to a gun because the vast majority of earth's inhabitants predate the existence of firearms by thousands of years.
 The inalienable right is to defend one's life and property, and to this end, assault rifles and high capacity clips are not required.

-Moreover, the government is well within their purview to regulate exceedingly dangerous weapons not commonly employed for lawful purposes, i.e. self defense.
-The Ar-15's higher fire rate and shorter reload time (along with its destructive aura) make them a favorite of sociopaths who want to terrorize people, and therefore exceedingly dangerous with little to no redemptive self-defense value.
+Moreover, the government is well within their purview to regulate exceedingly dangerous weapons not commonly employed for lawful purposes, i.e. self-defense.
+The Ar-15's higher fire rate and shorter reload time (along with its machismo aura) make it a favorite of sociopaths who want to terrorize people, and therefore exceedingly dangerous with little-to-no redemptive self-defense value.

 Finally, I'd suggest the media quit publishing the faces and names of shooters.
 Publish age, gender, race, and any other detail relevant, but not identifiers that grant them the infamy they crave.
-The First Amendment grants the press nearly illimitable freedom, so this is not a measure than can be legislated.
-This the public must demand by choosing to read and share articles that abstain from publishing names and photos.
+The First Amendment grants the press nearly illimitable freedom, so this is not a measure that can be legislated.
+The public must enforce this by choosing to read and share articles that abstain from publishing names and photos.

 Nearly all of these measures enjoy historically high support, according to the latest Quinnipiac University National Poll: 66-31% are for stricter gun laws; 67-29% support a ban on the sale of assault weapons; 83 -14% want mandatory waiting periods for all gun purchases.
-At this moment, there is possibility of effecting change.
+At this moment, there it is possible to effect change.
 We shouldn't squander this opportunity running down rabbit holes the Supreme Court has already deemed unconstitutional.

 We live in a country of laws and the Second Amendment is one of those laws.
 We cannot argue for repealing the Second Amendment.
 This is a straw man that plays right into the NRA's strategy.
 Banning assault weapons, high capacity magazines, and expanding background checks, as well as taking action to secure schools at state and local levels are all practical and effective steps to ending this epidemic.